Jide Kosoko: Early life

-Prince Jide Kosoko was born in Lagos on the 12th of January 1954, to the Kosoko royal family of Lagos Island.
+Jide Kosoko was born in Lagos State, Nigeria on 12 January 1954, to the Kosoko royal family of Lagos Island.

 Career

-Prince Jide Kosoko studied business administration at the Yaba College of Technology.
+Kosoko studied business administration at the Yaba College of Technology.
 He began his acting career as a child actor in 1964 in a television production named Makanjuola.
 He has featured in several Nollywood movies in both English and Yoruba languages.